lubaninondo/project3/README.md

   ## **Delete Recipe**

-   Click on the Del button in front of the recipe created by the user, Delete the task and the user will be redirected to recipe page
+   Click on the Del button in front of the recipe created by the user, Delete the recipe and the user will be redirected to recipe page

    The admin can delete a recipe in mongodb by choosing a recipe in mongo collections under recipes collection.
 Click the bin icon and      click.
 The recipe will be flagged to be deleted.
 Confirm deleting by deleting.